cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 not known at compile time** but only determined at runtime, or when the size **grows dynamically** (the size increases or decreases at runtime).

-Dynamic (i.e. resizeable) data structures come by default with many high-level programming languages, such as `List` in Python or `ArrayList` in Java, but not in C. Then how can we create the equivalent of a Python `List` in C?
+Dynamic (i.e., resizeable) data structures come by default with many high-level programming languages, such as `List` in Python or `ArrayList` in Java, but not in C. Then how can we create the equivalent of a Python `List` in C?

 A possible solution is to reserve a very large static array for every list.

 **Problem**:
-- We have to allocate more than we actually need and the extra-allocated memory is wasted;
+- We have to allocate more than we actually need and the extra allocated memory is wasted;
 - What if the list grows even bigger?